fancompute/ceviche/README.md

     pip install ceviche

-But to install from a local copy, one can do
+But to install from a local copy, one can instead do

     git clone https://github.com/twhughes/ceviche.git
     pip install -e ceviche